fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/index.md

 ## Introduction

 We are excited to announce the first **FastCode Programming Challenge (FCPC)** at [PPoPP’25](https://ppopp25.sigplan.org/), organized and sponsored by the *Fastcode Community*.
 Fastcode Challenge is a student programming competition, and a subsequent workshop at PPoPP, where outstanding submissions are invited to submit papers and give invited talks.
-There will also be talks from invited keynote speakers.

 The goal of the competition is to engage more students in learning parallel algorithms and programming, offering them resources and support to enhance their skills, and cultivating students' interests in writing fast code.
 We hope these efforts will inspire more students to study parallel programming and parallel computing research, thereby making a positive impact on their future careers.
-We encourage students from all levels to participate, including K-12 students, undergraduate students, Master's students, and Ph.D. students.
+We encourage students from all levels to participate.

 The competition has two tracks.